Roselou/rails-associations/README.md

 # Example models already exist!
 Just migrate them.
 rails db:migrate
 ```

 ### Example 1: One to Many

-These models are already created within this application.
+The sample models are already created within this application.
 These were the commands used
 to create them.

 ```bash